-2 shot after family dispute in West Macon
+2 shot after family dispute in west Macon

-MACON, Ga. — Bibb deputies are investigating a shooting that happened at a home in the Bloomfield neighborhood in West Macon.
+MACON, Ga. — Bibb deputies are investigating a shooting that happened at a home in the Bloomfield neighborhood in West Macon on Saturday.

-According to a release from the Sheriff's Office, just after 1 a.m.
-Friday night, deputies got the call about a shooting.
+According to a release from the Sheriff's Office, just after 1 a.m., deputies got the call about a shooting.

 It is reported that there was a dispute between family members at the home.